solo-io/supergloo/docs/content/reference/cli/meshctl_install_enterprise.md

-      --kubecontext string                     name of the kubeconfig context to use for the management cluster --license string                         Gloo Mesh Enterprise license key --namespace string                       namespace in which to install Gloo Mesh (default "gloo-mesh") -r, --register                               Register the cluster running Gloo Mesh --release-name string                    Helm release name (default "gloo-mesh") --skip-rbac                              Skip installation of the RBAC Webhook --skip-ui                                Skip installation of the Gloo Mesh UI
+      --kubecontext string                     name of the kubeconfig context to use for the management cluster --license string                         Gloo Mesh Enterprise license key --namespace string                       namespace in which to install Gloo Mesh (default "gloo-mesh") -r, --register                               Register the cluster running Gloo Mesh (default: false) --release-name string                    Helm release name (default "gloo-mesh") --skip-rbac                              Skip installation of the RBAC Webhook --skip-ui                                Skip installation of the Gloo Mesh UI